LuChenLab/Malarialipidmetabolism/README.md

 3. **Liu B.**, **Dai Y.**, **Li X.**, **Lee W.S.**, and **Yu P.S.** (2003). *Building text classifiers using positive and unlabeled examples*.
 In *Proceedings of the Third IEEE International Conference on Data Mining (ICDM)*, pp. 179–186. https://doi.org/10.1109/ICDM.2003.1250918

 4. **Kuhn M.** (2008). *Building Predictive Models in R Using the caret Package*. **Journal of Statistical Software**, 28(5), 1–26. https://doi.org/10.18637/jss.v028.i05

+## 🔗 Cite This Repository

+If you use the **Malaria Lipid Metabolism Analysis** pipeline or the **MRS** R package in your work, please cite this repository:

+> This repository accompanies a manuscript currently under peer review.
+Citation details will be updated upon publication.